jakplugg/Orgone-accumulator/DIY3.0_SMD/README.md

 **improvements to circuit:**
 * strong transient PWM signal from sub output is routed away from everything else and has its own op-amp.
-* changed CV inputs to use 3v op amps and no longer require the protection diodes
+* changed CV inputs to use single rail RRIO op amps and no longer require the protection diodes
 * changed vref. it is powered on when the teensy LED it lit up, so there is no voltage on the teensy inputs while booting.

 This version uses the same code as previous DIY and retail orgones.